phagunbaya/falkonry-java-client/README.md

     * Retrieve Datastreams
     * Create Assessment
     * Retrieve Assessments
+    * Setup Datastream for narrow/historian style data from a single entity
+    * Setup Datastream for narrow/historian style data from multiple entities
+    * Setup Datastream for wide style data from a single entity
+    * Setup Datastream for wide style data from multiple entities
+    * Get Datastream by Id
-    * Add data to Datastream (csv/json, stream)
+    * Delete a Datastream
-    * Add facts to Assessment (csv/json, stream)
-    * Add data in wide format
-    * Add historian data to Datastream
+    * Add json data from a stream to an Datastream
-    * Add streaming data to Datastream
+    * Add csv data from a stream to an Datastream
-    * Get HistorianOutput from Assessment
-    * Get Streaming Output from Assessment
+    * Get Assessment by Id
-    * Delete Datastream
     * Delete Assessment
+    * Add facts data (json format) to a Assessment
+    * To add facts data (csv format) to a Assessment
+    * Add facts data (json format) from a stream to a Assessment
+    * Add facts data (csv format) from a stream to a Assessment
+    * Get Historian Output from Assessment
+    * Get Streaming Output
     * Datastream On/Off
-    * Get Datastream by Id
-    * Get Assessment by Id
     * Add EntityMeta

 ## Quick Start